-Police constable suspended, transferred for assaulting Ravindra Jadeja’s wife
+Police constable suspended for assaulting Ravindra Jadeja’s wife

 Two hours after an FIR was registered at B Divison police station, Karangiya was formally arrested at 10:45 pm.
 “The constable was not in uniform when the incident took place,” the police inspector, who is investigating officer (IO) of the case further said.

-Hours after his arrest, Karangiya was suspended and transferred to the Dangs district in south Gujarat.
+Hours after his arrest, Karangiya was suspended.
 “There were instructions from the Chief Minister, the Home Minister and the DGP (director general of police) to take strict action against the constable who has been booked.
-Consequently, he has been suspended from service with immediate effect and transferred.
+Consequently, he has been suspended from service with immediate effect.
 We shall also initiate departmental action against him and seek his dismissal from the service,” superintendent of police of Jamnagar, Pradip Shejul told media persons in Jamnagar.

 For all the latest India News, download Indian Express App